It’s Top Ten Tuesday again – it happens every week! Today, it’s Childhood Favourites. Here are mine:

 Tim and the Hidden People

 by Sheila K McCullagh.
 Tim finds a magic key which enables him to see the Hidden People.
-I came across this ancient class reader series in some dusty attic.
-So began my love of dark fantasy.
+He befriends a black cat and starts riding a broomstick.
+I came across this ancient class reader series in some dusty attic, and discovered that adventures can happen in the mind.

 The Secret Island

 by Enid Blyton.
 With my first book token I picked this – The Secret Stories – which were a forerunner to the more famous Famous Five series.
 Three siblings escape cruel relatives to live on a secret island, which is the start of their adventures with Prince Paul (!) of Baronia.
 I would go on to read a lot of Blyton, but this stayed with me the most.

 by Robert C. O’Brien.
 Talking animals didn’t interest me.
 I never liked Beatrix Potter or Wind in the Willows.
 OK, I liked The Animals of Farthing Wood by Colin Dann, but the mystery of the secretive colony of rats at the centre of O’Brien’s Newbury medal-winner captivated me.

 by Helen Cresswell.
 When you think of stately homes, what comes to mind?
 TIME TRAVEL, that’s what.
 I’d mention A Traveller in Time by Alison Uttley, and Tom’s Midnight Garden by Philippa Pearce here too.

 Five Children and It

 by E. Nesbit.
 The first in a trilogy.
 Five kids staying at their uncle’s mansion discover a grumpy sand fairy who can grant wishes.
 Wishes go wrong!
 I also loved Nesbit’s The Treasure Seekers, featuring the adventurous Bastable children.